Wao-course/Ex_5/README.md

 What is a _network_?
 Discuss what an IP address and associated netmask respresent in a network and why these are important.
 - How does one come from one network to another?
+  > A network is a collection of interconnected devices or nodes that can communicate with each other.
+  > An IP address, along with its associated netmask, identifies a device on a network and determines the range of IP addresses that device can communicate with.
+IP addresses are crucial for routing data packets across networks.

 ## Addresses